QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

 where the maximization is over functions $a(w)$, $c(w,q)$, and $\tilde w(w,q)$ and is subject to the constraints {eq}`eq:eq1` and {eq}`eq:eq2`.

+Notice that constraint {eq}`eq:eq1` itself takes the form of a Bellman equation.

+So a value function $w$ that satisfies a Bellman equation   is an argument of Bellman equation {eq}`eq:eq3`.

 This value function $v(w)$ and the associated optimum policy functions are to be solved by iterating on the Bellman equation {eq}`eq:eq3`.